salsohrab20/AdrianCantrill-DVA-C02/XXI. NOSQL Databases & DynamoDB/V. DynamoDB - Streams & Lambda Triggers.md

 ### 2. **New Image**

 - Contains the **entire item after the change**.
-- Useful if the downstream process only cares about the **resulting state** of the item.
+- Useful if the downstream process only cares about the **resulting state** of the item(shows the state of the item after removal).
-- Cannot determine what specifically changed from the previous state.
+- Cannot determine **what specifically changed** from the previous state.

 ### 3. **Old Image**